msabat98/RFID-Order-Picking-System/README.md

 Hardware Requirements:

-A raspberry Pi 3b+ was used for this project along witht he necessary RFID components which enable the Raspbverry Pi to interact with the RFID Module.
+A raspberry Pi 3b+ was used for this project along with the necessary RFID components which enable the Raspbverry Pi to interact with the RFID Module.

-Potentiometer A variable resistor used to control the LCD screen brightness and contrast levels
+Potentiometer A variable resistor used to control the LCD, screen brightness and contrast levels,
-LCD Screen (Liquid Crystal Display) The LCD screen is 16x2 size (16 characters in 2 lines).
-Module programmed to display text output to the order picker to aid with picking tasks.
+LCD Screen (Liquid Crystal Display) The LCD screen is 16x2 size (16 characters in 2 lines)., Module programmed to display text output to the order picker to aid with picking tasks,
-RFID MFRC522 13.56MHz module used to read and write data to RFID tags.
-The primary component used to replicate an RFID scanner functionality
+RFID MFRC522 13.56MHz module used to read and write data to RFID tags (The primary component used to replicate an RFID scanner functionality),
 RFID Tags Passive tags (power supplied by RFID
-MFRC522 reader) which are attached to items; each item is uniquely identified.
+MFRC522 reader) which are attached to items; each item is uniquely identified,
-Figure 7: Hardware Architecture26

 Raspberry Pi 3b+ Small computer which has GPIO (General Purpose Input/Output) pins to install the hardware components.
 Used to replicate a